 If you are a supplier or other business associated with Windsor Telecom’s field of work, we will hold your contact details because we have a legitimate interest in doing business with your company.
 We will aim to hold this information for three years since we were last in contact with you.

 If you’re not an existing customer, we may have your contact details on our marketing list so we can send you emails and newsletters about our service, along with information we think you may find useful.
-We will only send you this information if we have your consent (which you gave to us by ticking a consent box when you signed up to our lists, or the lists of our data provider).
+Our databases contain business data, which is used to promote our services in the UK and such activities are unlikely to affect the fundamental rights and freedoms of individuals concerned.
+We have therefore concluded that the most appropriate lawful ground for the processing of your personal is our legitimate interests.
 You may withdraw consent at any time – usually this is easiest by ticking the ‘unsubscribe’ option at the bottom of the information we send to you.
 You can also email us at email@example.com at any time.
 Please note that if you do this, we will delete your records on our marketing list.
 If you remain on our marketing list, we will hold your information for three years from the time we last checked that you wanted to receive communication from us.

 We use a number of different cookies on our site.
 If you do not know what cookies are, or how to control or delete them, we recommend you visit http://www.aboutcookies.org for detailed guidance.